YiQi0318/DeepSTPA/README.md

-# Project Title

-STPA for Learning-Enabled Systems: A Survey and A New Method
+# STPA for Learning-Enabled Systems: A Survey and A New Method

 ## Description
+* DeepSTPA control loop
 ![Image text](https://raw.githubusercontent.com/YiQi0318/DeepSTPA/main/IMG-folder/ftp.png)
+DeepSTPA control loop structures (grey shaded) in addition to the traditional STPA control loop (green shaded).
+The horizontal axis signifies the ML lifecycle highlighting how data is being processed, while the vertical axis signifies finegrained functionalities and development activities.
+The solid line signifies control action, and the dashed line represents feedback information.
+The boxes filled with same colour represent the same artifacts but appear in different ML lifecycle stages.

 * The control loop of running example using DeepSTPA
 This figure shows the control loop of running example using DeepSTPA.
 Each purple number denotes a component-wise control structure,